OpenVPN/openvpn3/README.rst

 Now build the OpenVPN 3 client executable::

     cd $O3/core
-    . vars/vars-osx
+    . vars/vars-osx64
     . vars/setpath
     cd test/ovpncli
-    STRIP=1 PSSL=1 SNAP=1 LZ4=1 build cli
+    PSSL=1 LZ4=1 build cli

 This will build the OpenVPN 3 client library with a small client wrapper (``cli``).
-It will also statically link in all external dependencies (Asio, PolarSSL,
-LZ4, and Snappy), so ``cli`` may be distributed to other Macs and will run as a standalone executable.
+It will also statically link in all external dependencies (Asio, PolarSSL, and LZ4), so ``cli`` may be distributed to other Macs and will run as a standalone executable.

-These build scripts will create a "fat" Mac OS X executable with support for both **x86_x64** and **i386** architectures, with a minimum deployment target of 10.6.x.
+These build scripts will create a **x86_x64** Mac OS X executable, with a minimum deployment target of 10.8.x.
 The Mac OS X tuntap driver is not required, as OpenVPN 3 can use the integrated utun interface if available.